11/5/2024

 speaker

 So I think Mike touched on the key areas of growth.
 You know, the biggest assumption or impact on the earnings is the markets.
 At, you know, over $640 billion of AUM, that's the most material sensitivity.
-So as markets continue to recover, that will flow through.
+So as markets grow, continue to recover, that will flow through.
 The expense base at MFS is highly variable.
 Over 70% of the expense base varies with the AUM and the fees.
 So there's good operating leverage in that.
-And that 40, over 40% operating margin, that's top tier for any public asset manager globally.
+And at over 40% operating merger, that's top tier for any public asset manager globally.
 And so I'm quite proud of the track record that MFS has had on that.
 And they weren't directly part of the formal restructuring program that we announced last quarter.
-They prudently manage their expenses from time to time.
-So it wasn't necessary that that program address MFS.
+They prudently managed their expenses from time to time, so it wasn't necessary that that program address MFS.

 speaker